-Employment by public-interest entities of former statutory auditors or of employees of statutory auditors or audit firms
+Employment by audited companies of former statutory auditors or of employees of statutory auditors or audit firms

-1. Member states shall ensure that a statutory auditor or a key audit partner who carries out a statutory audit of a public-interest entity on behalf of an audit firm shall not, before a period of at least two years has elapsed since he or she resigned as a statutory auditor or key audit partner from the audit engagement, take up any of the following duties:
+- 1. Member states shall ensure that a statutory auditor or a key audit partner who carries out a statutory audit on behalf of an audit firm shall not, before a period of at least two years has elapsed since he or she resigned as a statutory auditor or key audit partner from the audit engagement, take up any of the following duties: - (a) take up a key management position in the audited entity;

-- (a) take up a key management position in the audited entity; - (b) become a member of the audit committee of the audited entity or, where such committee does not exist, of the body performing equivalent functions to an audit committee; - (c) become a non-executive member of the administrative body or a member of the supervisory body of the audited entity. - 2.
-Employees of a statutory auditor or an audit firm carrying out a statutory audit of a public-interest entity as well as any other natural person whose services are placed at the disposal or under the control of such auditor or firm shall not, when such employees or other natural persons are personally approved as statutory auditors, before a period of at least one year has elapsed since he or she was directly involved in the statutory audit activities, take up any of the duties referred to in points (a), b) and (c) of paragraph 1.
+- (b) if applicable, become a member of the audit committee of the audited entity or, where such committee does not exist, of the body performing equivalent functions to an audit committee; - (c) become a non-executive member of the administrative body or a member of the supervisory body of the audited entity. - 2.
+Employees of a statutory auditor or an audit firm carrying out a statutory audit as well as any other natural person whose services are placed at the disposal or under the control of such auditor or firm shall not, when such employees or other natural persons are personally approved as statutory auditors, before a period of at least [...] two years has elapsed since he or she was directly involved in the statutory audit [...] engagement, take up any of the duties referred to in points (a), b) and (c) of paragraph 1.